-A form of the credit agreement governing the credit facilities has been filed as an exhibit to the registration statement of which this prospectus forms a part.
+The credit agreement governing the credit facilities has been filed as an exhibit to the registration statement of which this prospectus forms a part.

 Bridge Facilities

 In connection with this offering, we expect to enter into a credit agreement providing for the Bridge Loan, a \$350 million bridge loan facility.
 Borrowings under the Bridge Loan will be subject to satisfaction of certain closing conditions, including the consummation of this offering.